SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/learn/create-folder.md

 ## Delete folders

-When you delete a folder, all its contents (such as selections, FAQ entries, reply templates, tables, scripts, and macros) are also deleted from SuperOffice Service.
+When you delete a folder, all its contents (such as selections, FAQ entries, reply templates, tables, scripts, and macros) are also deleted from SuperOffice.

 1. Go to the required folder.
 2. Click the name of the folder.
 3. Click **Delete**.
 4. Click **OK** to confirm.
-The folder and its contents are removed from SuperOffice Service.
+The folder and its contents are removed from SuperOffice.

 <!-- Referenced links -->